-In this article, you will learn how to track clicks from your Google My Business listing, using Google Analytics and UTM codes.
+In this article, you will learn how to track Google My Business in Google Analytics using UTM codes.

 What Is Google My Business?